 Nearly 100 years of Turkey Day football has produced many great moments

-A general view in America is that the NFL owns a day of the week in Sunday.
-By that rationale, the league also owns one holiday of the year in Thanksgiving.
-It’s hard to think of Turkey Day without the Dallas Cowboys, Detroit Lions, and now that third night game popping into your head.
+A general view in America is that the NFL owns a day of the week in Sunday and one holiday of the year in Thanksgiving.
+Even with travel limited because of the pandemic, it’s hard to think of Turkey Day without the Dallas Cowboys, Detroit Lions, and now that third night game popping into your head.

 The NFL has actually been playing games on Thanksgiving since its formation in 1920, minus a five-year break for World War II.
 The tradition resumed in 1946 with Detroit always playing a home game.
 In 1966, the league added a second game and Dallas agreed to host it.
 Then in 2006, the NFL Network added primetime game, which NBC has aired since '12.